About the Humane Society of the United States

 Additionally, tax records reveal that the Humane Society of the United States has about $50 million offshore in the Cayman Islands and other areas.
 That’s money that could be helping animals.
 HSUS also settled a major racketeering/bribery lawsuit in 2014 for about $11 million.

 Lastly, HSUS had a major sexual harassment scandal in 2018 that its board attempted to sweep under the carpet.
 The Washington Post and the New York Times both exposed a culture of rampant sexual harassment at HSUS involving key leadership and CEO Wayne Pacelle.
-On Feb.
-1, 2018 the HSUS board (most of whom were recruited by Pacelle), voted to abort the investigation by an outside law firm and keep Pacelle at the helm.
-Several board members resigned as a result.
 The investigation to date revealed at least three cases of harassment and disclosed that another three women were paid settlements (with donor money) when they suffered career consequences because they went to HSUS leadership with concerns.

 About the ASPCA